 Classic migraines start with a warning sign, called an aura.
 One may see flashing lights, a pattern of lines, colors, or shadows.
 He/She may temporarily lose some of the vision, like the side vision.
 One might experience a strange prickly or burning sensation, or muscle weakness on one side of the body.
 The patient may find it difficult to communicate.
 He/She may also feel depressed, irritable, and restless.
 The pain of classic migraines may occur either on one side of the head or on both sides.

 Common migraines do not start with an aura.
-These “migraines without aura” start slowly than classic migraines, last longer, and tend to interfere more with daily activities.
+These “migraines without aura” start slowly as classic migraines, last longer, and tend to interfere more with daily activities.
 The pain of common migraines may be on only one side of your head.

 You may have a “premonition” several hours to a day before your headache starts.
 Premonitions are feelings that can signal an impending migraine.
-These feelings include intense energy, thirst, fatigue, food cravings accompanied by mood changes.
+These feelings include intense energy, thirst, fatigue, and food cravings accompanied by mood changes.

 Some of the other helpful methods include:

-CranioSacral Therapy is a form of treatment that can be quite effective in treating migraine headaches.
+CranioSacral Therapy: CranioSacral Therapy is a form of treatment that can be quite effective in treating migraine headaches.

-Applying hot & cold compresses to the head or neck can relieve pain & tension.
+Heat & Cold Therapy: Applying hot & cold compresses to the head or neck can relieve pain & tension.

-Lavender oil has been found to be one of the best for migraine pain management.
+Essential Oils: Lavender oil has been found to be one of the best for migraine pain management.